refresh-bio/FAMSA/README.md

 ```
 (A:1.0,(B:1.0,C:1.0):1.0);
 ```
+## Algorithms
+The major algorithmic features in FAMSA are:
+* Pairwise distances based on the longest common subsequence (LCS).
+Thanks to the bit-level parallelism and utilization of SIMD extensions, LCS can be computed very fast.
+* Single-linkage guide trees.
+While being very accurate, single-linkage trees can be established without storing entire distance matrix, which makes them suitable for large alignments.
+Although, alternative guide tree algorithms like UPGMA and neigbour joining ale also provided.
+* The new heuristic based on K-Medoid clustering for generating fast guide trees.
+Medoid trees can be calculated in O(NlogN) time and work with all types of subtrees (single linkage, UPGMA, NJ).
+The heuristic can be enabled with `-medoidtree` switch.
+Medoid trees allows ultra-scale alignments (e.g., the family of 3 million ABC transporters was processed in 3 hours).

+## Experimental results

 ## Citing
 [Deorowicz, S., Debudaj-Grabysz, A., Gudyś, A. (2016) FAMSA: Fast and accurate multiple sequence alignment of huge protein families.
 Scientific Reports, 6, 33964](https://www.nature.com/articles/srep33964)